djsiddz/djsiddz/README.md

 ## My Resume

 Open to interesting opportunities.
-Get my [resume here](https://github.com/djsiddz/djsiddz/raw/main/Siddhesh-Thadeshwar-resume.pdf).
+[View my resume](https://djsiddz.github.io/djsiddz) or [Download it here](https://github.com/djsiddz/djsiddz/raw/main/Siddhesh-Thadeshwar-resume.pdf).

 <!--
 **djsiddz/djsiddz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.